cksystemsteaching/selfie/README.md

 In addition to the `opcode`, there is also the `funct3` portion of the I-Format which we nevertheless ignore here.
 The rest, that is, `rd`, `rs1`, and `immediate` are the parameters of the instruction where `rs` stands for *register source* and `rd` for *register destination*.
 Both are placeholders for any of the 32 general-purpose registers of the CPU while `immediate` obviously represents the immediate value.
 In our example `addi t0,sp,16`, the `immediate` value is `16`, the register source `rs1` is the `sp` register `2`, and the register destination `rd` is the `t0` register `5`.

 Notice that the `immediate` value `16` is data encoded in code whereas the `rs1` and `rd` values `2` and `5` are addresses of registers.
-The use of immediate values in arithmetic instructions such as `addi` is referred to as *immediate addressing* while the use of registers in arithmetic instructions is referred to as *register addressing*.
+The use of immediate values in arithmetic instructions such as `addi` is referred to as *immediate addressing* while the use of registers in arithmetic instructions is referred to as *register* or *direct addressing*.
 There are more such *addressing modes* in other instructions which we introduce below.

 The procedures `encode_i_format` and `decode_i_format` in the source code of selfie encode and decode instructions in I-Format, respectively.
 There are similar procedures for other formats introduced below as well.
 Note that the source code of selfie mostly uses the keyword `uint64_t` instead of the keyword `int`.
 In C\* both keywords mean the same thing: unsigned integer 64-bit type!
 However, the keyword `int` actually means something different in standard C which may be confusing to readers who know C. So, here `int` is just like `uint64_t`.